Parczew: History

-Parczew administratively belonged to the Lublin Voivodeship in the Lesser Poland Province until the Third Partition of Poland in 1795, when it was annexed by Austria.
+During the Third Partition of Poland in 1795, it was annexed by Austria.
 It was regained by Poles following the Austro-Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, it was part of Russian-controlled Congress Poland.
 During the January Uprising, on June 29, 1863, it was the site of a skirmish between Polish insurgents and Russian troops.
 In 1898, the rail line from Lublin, via Parczew, to Łuków was built.
 In 1918, Poland regained independence and control of the town.
 During the Polish–Soviet War, the town was briefly occupied by the Russian invaders, before it was recaptured by the Poles on August 16, 1920.
-In the interbellum, the town had a population of 10,000.